lr0pb/IDB.js/README.md

 ```

 ### Listen for store updates
-[[Ref]](https://lr0pb.github.io/IDB.js/classes/IDB.IDB.html#onDataUpdate) You can register multiple listeners to spot changes that happened in the store with `db.onDataUpdate(store, StoreUpdatesListener)`.
-These callbacks called after actual operation with data in order to time they are registered.
+[[Ref]](https://lr0pb.github.io/IDB.js/classes/IDB.IDB.html#onDataUpdate) You can register multiple listeners to spot changes that happened in the store with `db.onDataUpdate(store, StoreUpdatesListener)` method.
+These callbacks will be called after actual operation with data in order to time they are registered

 To unregister callback, call returned from `db.onDataUpdate` [`UnregisterListener`](https://lr0pb.github.io/IDB.js/classes/IDB.IDB#onDataUpdate) function
 ```js
 async signForUpdates() {